BalaM314/mlogx/docs.md

-Documentation for mlogx(mindustry logic extended)
+Documentation for mlogx(Mindustry Logic Extended)

-This project is a work in progress!
-These instructions are not complete!

 ## Guide to making programs
 This guide assumes you already know how to make mlog programs, but are frustrated when you try to make larger projects.
 You also need basic knowledge of the command line.